 in the professional development of social workers, family therapists, and at all levels.
-She is an Adjunct Associate Professor at NYU and has and has presented workshops on Family Therapy in Action, Psychodrama, and country.
-She has trained intensively with several master therapists including Sal Minuchin, including Sal Minuchin, Maurizio Andolfi, and Jeff Zeig.
+She is an Adjunct Associate Professor at NYU and has presented workshops on Family Therapy in Action, Psychodrama, and country.
+She has trained intensively with several master therapists including Sal Minuchin, Maurizio Andolfi, and Jeff Zeig.
 Jude Webster, DSW, LCSW